Part VI: Concurrency#

 1 flow Keyword#

 The flow keyword launches a function call as a background task and returns a future immediately.
-Use it when you have independent operations that can run in parallel.
+The function runs on a separate thread, so it truly executes in parallel with your main code.
+Use it when you have independent operations -- such as computations, file processing, or data transformations -- that don't depend on each other's results.

 def expensive_computation -> int {